 Sunscreen labels can get very confusing, so I wanted to provide a few clarifications on the different kinds of ultraviolet radiation and the levels of sun protection found in sunscreens.

 The sun produces ultraviolet rays in UVA, UVB, and UVC wavelengths.
-You don’t hear too much about UVC rays because the earth’s atmosphere blocks these rays and they don’t reach your skin.
+You don’t hear too much about UVC rays because the earth’s atmosphere blocks these rays, and they don’t reach your skin.
 That leaves us with UVA and UVB rays.

 You may be surprised to learn that you’ll need an entire ounce of sunscreen to cover your whole body and you should be sure you reapply every two hours when in the sun.

-The PA rating system originated in Japan and uses the Persistent Pigment Darkening (PPD) method to research how skin is tanned from UVA rays.
+The PA rating system originated in Japan and uses the Persistent Pigment Darkening (PPD) method to research how the skin is tanned from UVA rays.

 You want to look for a broad-spectrum sunscreen since it will protect against both UVA rays that cause photoaging and UVB rays that cause sunburns, which can ultimately lead to skin cancer.

-Chemical vs Mineral Sunscreen
+Chemical Sunscreen vs Mineral Sunscreen

 You’ll see many different combinations of chemicals used in this type of sunscreen such as avobenzone, oxybenzone, octocrylene, and ecamsule.

 In 2019, concerns were raised when it was reported that these chemical UV filters that are absorbed by the skin can linger in the body for days.
 The FDA has stated that the chemicals noted above plus another eight need to be studied for safety.

-The new information builds on last year’s study and shows that in studying 6 active ingredients in sunscreen (avobenzone, oxybenzone, octocrylene, homosalate, octisalate, and octinoxate), once absorbed into the body, they can linger for up to three weeks.
+The new information builds on 2019’s study and shows that in studying 6 active ingredients in sunscreen (avobenzone, oxybenzone, octocrylene, homosalate, octisalate, and octinoxate), once absorbed into the body, they can linger for up to three weeks.